-Bethan Langford is a Mezzo Soprano from Much Wenlock in Shropshire.
-She is currently studying on the Masters Programme at the Guildhall School of Music & Drama, after graduating with first class honours from the undergraduate course in 2012.
-Bethan is a proud recipient of the Elizabeth Eagle- Bott award for visually impaired musicians and is grateful to the RNIB for their support.
-She is also kindly sponsored by the Walker Trust, the Ryan Davies Trust and the Mario Lanza Educational Foundation.
+Bethan Langford is a Mezzo Soprano from Much Wenlock in Shropshire, currently studying on the Masters Programme at the Guildhall School of Music & Drama.
+Bethan is a proud recipient of the Elizabeth Eagle- Bott award for visually impaired musicians and is grateful to the RNIB for their continued support.
+She is also supported by a Musicians' Benevolent Fund Postgraduate Performance Award and the Mario Lanza Educational Foundation.

-Bethan is the 2012/13 winner of the Paul Hamburger lieder prize.
-She was also the recipient of the 2012 Violette Szabo award for English song.
+At the Guildhall School Bethan is the winner of the 2013 Susan Longﬁeld and Paul Hamburger prizes and the 2012 Violette Szabo award for English song.
 She is the winner of the 2013 John Fussell Award and was a ﬁnalist for the 2013 Oxford Lieder Young Artist Platform and the 2012 Dunraven Welsh Young Singer of the year.
 Bethan is a 2013/14 Samling scholar.

 As an active recitalist, Bethan has performed in venues such as LSO St Luke's, Oxford Holywell Music Rooms and Charlton House.
 She has given recitals for organisations such as Oxford Balliol College Musical Society, Richmond Concert Society and St Lawrence Jewry Music Festival.
-Bethan made her Wigmore Hall solo debut in March accompanied by Graham Johnson for Sarah Walker's 70th Birthday concert.
-She will return to the Wigmore in April to sing for Graham Johnson's Gala Schubert concert.
-She is a member of the Guildhall Song Guild and the Song in the City recital series (patrons Iain Burnside and Sarah Walker), and recently featured as a soloist for Eugene Asti's 'Rediscovering Mendelssohn' festival.
-Bethan recently performed a solo recital for Oxford Balliol College Musical Society, where she plans to return in 2014.
-She has sung in Master Classes for artists such as Ann Murray, Wolfgang Holzmair (with the Oxford Lieder Festival residential master course), Amanda Roocroft and Roger Vignoles.
+Bethan made her Wigmore Hall solo debut in March, accompanied by Graham Johnson, for Sarah Walker's 70th Birthday concert.
+She returned to the Wigmore in April to sing for Graham Johnson's Gala Schubert concert.
+She is a member of the Guildhall Song Guild, the Song in the City recital series and the professional female vocal group The Alma Mater Ensemble.
+She has sung in masterclasses for artists such as Ann Murray, Wolfgang Holzmair (with the Oxford Lieder Festival residential master course), Amanda Roocroft and Roger Vignoles.